Best Metal Guitar: Top Guitars for Hard Rock and Heavy Metal

 The pickups are an active EMG 81TW/89 set.
 These are hot, high-output pickups with plenty of sizzle, and they are perfect for metal.

 Schecter is a brand known for making great guitars.
 The Hellraiser sounds incredible, and has the look for extreme music.

 I prefer the Hellraiser with the fixed bridge.
 I really like the sustain you get with the Tune-o-matic and string-through build.
 However, you also have the option of a Floyd Rose, which makes the guitar a little more shred-tastic, if that’s what you’re into.
 The choice is yours.

 Jackson is the brand name most people think of first when it comes to heavy metal guitar.
 The problem is that Jackson makes so many great guitars it's almost impossible to choose one above the others.
 The Soloist has been a favorite of shredders for a generation or longer, and the Dinky is right behind it.
 The Rhoades has a legendary history behind it spawned by one of the greatest guitar players who ever lived, and the Kelly has carved out a niche for itself as a shred machine.

-But there is something about the look of the King V that screams metal, and something about the sound that just plain screams.
-The Pro Series King V has an nato body.
-Nato is a tonewood with similar qualities as mahogany, and it has become increasingly popular in recent years.
-Add in a pair of Duncan Distortion pickups, and the King V not only looks amazing, but has the guts to back it up.
-Twenty-four frets on an ebony fingerboard give you all the room you need for soloing, and the through-body neck allows for great sustain.
+But my top choice is the King V. There is something about the look of the King V that screams metal, and something about the sound that just plain screams.
+The Pro Series King V has a mahogany body with a thru-body maple neck for amazing sustain.
+Twenty-four frets on an ebony fingerboard give you all the room you need for soloing.

 So how do you choose the right Ibanez guitar for metal?
 Here are a couple of articles that can help.